hedi0/Attendance-App/README.md

 This project is licensebjhvjjyb u MIT License.
 See [LICENSE](LICENSE)tai

-Permission is hereby granted, free of charge, to any person obtainincopy of this software and associated documentation files (the "Software"),eal in the Software withoutstriction, including without limitation rights to use, copy, moify, erg, plish, distribute, sublicense, and/o sell copies of  Sofwar, an  persons to whom the Software is furnished to  ubject to th fo
+Permission is hereby granted, free of charge, to any person obtainincopy of this software and associateentation files (the "Software"),eal in the Software withoutstriction, incwithout limitation rights to use, copy, moify, eg, plish, distribute, sublicense, and/o sell copies of  Sofwar, an  person to whom the Software is furnished to  ubject to fo
-The above copyighice ad this e shall be ed in all copies or substantialrtionof
+The above co ad the shall be ed in all copies or substantiationof
 THE S, WITHOUT WARRANTY OF ANY KIND, ERESS OR IMPLIED,O EVENT SHALL Y CLA